Admission to Graduate School

 - official International English Language Testing System (IELTS) minimum score of 6.5 taken within the past two years; or

-- successful completion of the English Language Services Program at Level 112; or
+- successful completion of the English Language Services Program at Level 112.

-- evidence of English proficiency is not required for graduates of an accredited United States undergraduate or graduate institution or other institutions approved by the Graduate Dean.
+- evidence of English proficiency is not required for graduates of an accredited United States undergraduate or graduate institution or other institutions approved by the Associate Provost for Research and Graduate Education.

 NOTE: Graduate admission is independent of the immigration process.
 For further information regarding immigration please contact the International Student Office.